-Hives and shingles are two rashes that often get mixed up by an untrained eye.
+Hives and shingles are two rashes that often get mixed up with an untrained eye.
 Both hives and shingles are painful, look like red dots or blisters on the skin, and appear across the core of the body.

-The differences are that hives are usually connected with allergies, but also appear as a reaction to extreme temperatures (hot or cold) and certain kinds of infections.
+- The differences are that hives are usually connected with allergies, but also appear as a reaction to extreme temperatures (hot or cold) and certain kinds of infections.

-While shingles can appear anywhere on the body, the blisters are usually limited to your torso or buttocks.
+- While shingles can appear anywhere on the body, the blisters are usually limited to your torso or buttocks.
 Hives tend to appear across your whole body.

-Eczema versus Psoriasis
+Eczema vs Psoriasis

 Another commonly mistaken pair of rashes is eczema and psoriasis.
 This is because they are both very dry and itchy rashes.
 They look like patches of red and white broken skin.
 They usually appear in the crooks and folds of the skin like in the elbows and knees, although they can both appear anywhere.

 - Eczema is often caused by allergies, moving to a radically different climate, or certain illnesses.

-More severe cases of psoriasis are easier to distinguish, as they look like someone took a patch of skin and put red or white fish scales over it.
-Eczema also tends to look like this, but is often accompanied by tiny pustules that release water when broken.
+- More severe cases of psoriasis are easier to distinguish, as they look like someone took a patch of skin and put red or white fish scales over it.
+Eczema also tends to look like this but is often accompanied by tiny pustules that release water when broken.

-Chicken Pox versus Impetigo
+Chicken Pox vs Impetigo

-Chicken pox is a nuisance that most people have to endure at least once in their lives.
+Chickenpox is a nuisance that most people have to endure at least once in their lives.
 A similar disease, impetigo, can be easily mistaken for chicken pox as both chicken pox and impetigo are itchy and look like blisters all over the body.

-The biggest difference between impetigo and chicken pox is the color of the liquid in the blister.
-Chicken pox tends to have clear liquid, while impetigo’s liquid is more likely to be yellowish.
+- The biggest difference between impetigo and chicken pox is the color of the liquid in the blister.
+Chickenpox tends to have clear liquid, while impetigo’s liquid is more likely to be yellowish.